UoM-ResPlat-DevOps/SwiftChecker/README.md

               The ETag and segment hashes are used to compare the local file against the external swift object using swift client api calls.

-              SwiftChecker supports full directory scanning, meaning each file in a specfied directory is compared against objects stored in a swift container.
-SwiftChecker is designed to work efficiently on large files > available ram.

               OS Support: Linux, OSX, Windows